 2. Vogue + Yoga = Voga

 Longing to be something better than you are today?
 Well, don't just stand there.
 Strike a pose in a House of Voga class.
-Started in London by a set designer trying to heal her energy levels after a bad suffering from fatigue, this technique that mashes yoga and voguing (a dance style Madonna popularized in song in the early '90s) promises there's nothing to it.
+Started in London by a set designer trying to heal her energy levels after experiencing bad fatigue, this technique that mashes yoga and voguing (a dance style Madonna popularized in song in the early '90s) promises there's nothing to it.
 It's a cardiovascular workout in a club atmosphere with a DJ and sometimes even neon lights.
 But it's grounded in traditional yoga, with posing, balance and breath being equally important.
 Trained instructors now offer voga lessons in Paris, Ibiza, Edinburgh, Barcelona and Mallorca.
 Or get to it at a January retreat with the founder in the Philippines.

 3. Cat Yoga